-Shareholders of the Company and Exchangeable Shareholders of Intertain are advised that they may not use any electronic address provided in this document or any related documents (including the Proxy Form or Voting Instruction Form) to communicate with the Company for any purpose than those expressly stated.
+Shareholders of the Company and Exchangeable Shareholders of Intertain are advised that they may not use any electronic address provided in this document or any related documents (including the proxy form or voting instruction form) to communicate with the Company for any purpose other than those expressly stated.

-The AGM will be broadcast live at 2 p.m.
-(UK time) (9 a.m.
-(Toronto time)) on Wednesday 7 June 2017 at the offices of Osler, Hoskin & Harcourt LLP, Suite 6300, 1 First Canadian Place, Toronto, Ontario, Canada M5X 1B8.
+The AGM will be broadcast live at 2:00 p.m.
+(UK time) (9:00 a.m.
+(Toronto time)) on Thursday 7 June 2018 at the offices of Osler, Hoskin & Harcourt LLP, Suite 6300, 1 First Canadian Place, Toronto, Ontario, Canada M5X 1B8.
 Please note that shareholders who attend the broadcast will only be viewing the AGM and will not be able to vote at the AGM.